DanielAmenou/rollup-plugin-lib-style/README.md

 # rollup-plugin-lib-style

-A Rollup plugin that converts CSS files into CSS modules and also imports the generated CSS files.
+A Rollup plugin that converts CSS and extensions for CSS into CSS modules and imports the generated CSS files.
-Under the assumption that your library will be bundled by webpack or another bundler, it gives us the ability to consume only the used styles
+Under the assumption the library will be bundled by webpack or another bundler, it gives us the ability to consume only the used styles

 ## Why